At some point, she started rolling the filling in cabbage leaves instead, and I was hooked. What else could be stuffed?

 - 1 teaspoon fine sea salt or table salt, divided

 - One (14.5-ounce) can diced tomatoes and their juices

 - 1/4 teaspoon freshly ground black pepper

-In a small bowl, combine the rice and lentils in a small bowl and add water to cover.
+In a small bowl, combine the rice and lentils and add water to cover.
 Soak for at least 1 hour and up to overnight, then drain.

-Cut off the stem ends of the zucchini and summer squash and cut the stem end off the bell pepper; reserve these bits.
-Halve each vegetable lengthwise.
+Cut off the stem ends of the zucchini and summer squash, and cut the stem end off the bell pepper, about an inch from the top; reserve these bits.
+Halve each squash lengthwise.
 Using a spoon or corer, remove the flesh in a channel from the zucchini and squash and chop the flesh.
 Discard the seeds from the bell pepper.
 Use a fork or skewer to poke holes all over the outside of the vegetables.

 Set a shallow Dutch oven or other oven-safe, lidded pan that can hold the vegetables in one layer over medium heat.
 Pour in the olive oil, and when it shimmers, add the onion and cook, stirring, until it softens and lightly browns, about 5 minutes.
 Add the soaked rice and lentils, the chopped vegetable flesh, 1/2 cup of the water, the parsley, quinoa, 1 tablespoon of the lemon juice, the spice mix and 1/2 teaspoon of the salt.
 Cook, stirring frequently, until the rice and lentils start to soften slightly, about 10 minutes.